mkrug6/C750-Udacity-Project/README.md

 map_cleaning.py: the map cleaning functions used in this project

 sample_generator.py: a way to generate a small sample of the original OSM file.
-Note that this is for demonstration purposes.
+Note that this is for demonstration purposes and is not needed for this project.